0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 ---

 Github Pages is a hidden gem that I don't see many people taking advantage of.
-It is a great platform to host your projects' documentation, or any website for free!
+It is a great platform to host your projects' documentation, or any static website for free!
 I'll try my best to explain how to use it, and we'll deploy our first webpage on it.

 ## Table of contents